MicrosoftDocs/learn/learn-pr/azure-devops/scan-for-vulnerabilities/includes/3-scan-locally.md

     There are a few ways to install the SonarCloud tools.
 Using **dotnet-sonarscanner** is an easy way to scan .NET Core code.

-1. Create the variables you'll need to run a scan.
+1. Create the variables you need to run a scan.
 The values for these variables are the keys you saved earlier.

     Replace the placeholder values you see with yours.
 Don't include the parentheses.